medcomdk/MedCom-FHIR-Communication/docs/assets/documents/governance-for-careCommunication.md

 **Sender system**<br>
 3. User of a sender system MUST be able to reply to a new CareCommunication or the latest received reply or forwarded CareCommunication, as illustrated with message CC1, CC2 and CC3 in <a href="#Fig1">Figure 1</a>.
 In these cases, the communication identifier MUST remain the same.
 4. User of a sender system SHOULD be able to reply to the latest message when the latest message is sent from the sender system itself.
-5. User of sender system SHOULD be able to reply to a message which isn’t the latest, as illustrated with message CC4 in <a href="#Fig1">Figure 1</a>.
-In this case, the system MUST NOT create a new message thread, and the communication identifier MUST NOT change.
-If the user replies to a previously sent or received CareCommunication only the previous message segments and associated Provenances MUST be included.
+5. User of the sender system MUST NOT be able to reply to messages which isn't the latest.
+If this is necesary, a new message thread with a unique communication identifier must be created.
 6. When replying to a CareCommunication that already includes an attachment, only the identifier MUST be included in the reply, not the base64-encoded content.

 **Receiver system**<br>
 7. User of receiver system MUST be able to see the received replies in the same message thread as previous CareCommunication with identical communication identifier.
 8. In cases where a CareCommunication does not arrive and an unknown message is afterwards included in a CareCommunication, the unknown message segment must be displayed to the user in the associated message thread, ordered by the timestamp from the message segment.
-It MUST be clear, that to the user, that an unread message is received.
+It MUST be clear to the user that an unread message is received.
 9. In cases where a CareCommunication arrives in unexpected order the received messages MUST be displayed to the user in the associated message thread, ordered by the timestamp from the message segment.
-When a delayed CareCommunication appears, it MUST be displayed in the same message thread, It MUST be clear, that to the user, that an unread message is received.
+When a delayed CareCommunication appears, it MUST be displayed in the same message thread.
+It MUST be clear to the user that an unread message is received.
 10. In cases where a CareCommunication is received with an unknown communication identifier, the message segments must be displayed to the user in a new message thread.
-11. When two systems, at the same time, sends a reply to the same CareCommunication with the same communication identifier, both systems MUST handle receiving a reply that might not be the latest reply in the message thread in the system.
-This is managed by including the received CareCommunication in the same message thread as the sent CareCommunication.
+11. When two systems, at the same time, sends a reply to the same CareCommunication with the same communication identifier, both systems MUST be able to handle receiving a reply which is not the latest reply in the message thread in the system.
+This is managed by including the received CareCommunication in the message thread with the same communication identifier.
+It MUST be clear to the user that an unread message is received.
 The flow for parallel sent CareCommunications is illustrated on <a href="#Fig2">Figure 2</a>.

 <figure style="margin-left: 0px; margin-right: 0px; width: 100%;">
 <a href="../images/Rules-parallel-replies.png" target="_blank"> <img src="../images/Rules-parallel-replies.png" alt="rules parallel replies" style="width:auto; margin-left:0px; margin-right:0px;" id="Fig2"></a>